-Directorate a Policy owner and Name of Dept Policy name Council Approval Council Minute No Responsible Person Policy Progress Comments by 25 June 2023 Policy Progress Comments Quarter 3 of 2023/2024 Review Date and Status Quo policy reviewal.
-Policy was tabled with the 2019/20 MTREF budget on 29 May 2019 (Council Minute: BCMC 256/19).
-Immovable Asset Management Policy 2017/05/26 BCMC 229/17 GM: T. Madikizela No amendments were made to the policy during policy reviewal.
-Policy was tabled with the 2019/20 MTREF budget on 29 May 2019 (Council Minute: BCMC 256/19). proposed amendments, it was Reviewed on the 31 March 2021.
+Directorate Policy owner and Name of Dept Policy name Council Approval Council Minute No Responsible Person Policy Progress Comments by 25 June 2023 Policy Progress Comments Quarter 3 of 2023/2024 Review Date and Status Quo policy reviewal.
+Policy was tabled with the 2019/20 MTREF budget on 29 May 2019 (Council Minute: BCMC 256/19). tabled to Council together with the MTREF Immovable Asset Management Policy 2017/05/26 BCMC 229/17 GM: T. Madikizela No amendments were made to the policy during policy reviewal.
+Policy was tabled with the 2019/20 MTREF budget on 29 May 2019 (Council Minute: BCMC 256/19). ' ' Reviewed on the 31 March 2021.
 Investment and Cash Management Policy 2009/06/04 BCC 161/09 CFO: N. Sigcau No amendments were made to the policy during policy reviewal.
 Policy was tabled with the 2019/20 MTREF budget on 29 May 2019 (Council Minute: BCMC 256/19). the policy during policy reviewal.
-Policy was tabled with the 2019/20 MTREF budget on 29 Reviewed and approved on the 29 May 2019 and no new date has been set.
+Policy was tabled with the 2019/20 MTREF budget on 29 May 2019 (Council Minute: BCMC 256/19).
+Reviewed and approved on the 29 May 2019 and no new date has been set.
 Revenue Management Receipting Policy 25/10/2017 BCMC 554/17 CFO / GM: Revenue Management - S. Peter Policy has been reviewed; however, no however, no amendments were No new date has been set for Council approval.

 Directorate and Policy owner Name of Dept Policy name Council Approval Council Minute No Responsible Person Policy Progress Comments by 25 June 2023 Policy Progress Comments Quarter 3 of 2023/2024 Review Date and Status Quo amendments were made.
 Revenue Management Credit Control and Debt Collection Policy 2007/05/02 BCMC 239/15 General Manager: Revenue Management - Mr. Siya Peter The Policy is in effect and is being implemented.
-It is reviewed annually along with its by-law in the Budget Approval Process, by Council.
-The Policy is in effect and is being implemented.
-It is reviewed annually along with its by-law in the Budget Approval Process, by Council.
-No new date has been set for review.
+It is reviewed annually along with its by-law in the Budget Approval Process, by Council. being implemented.
+It is reviewed annually along with its No new date has been set for review.
 HUMAN SETTLEMENTS HoD: Mr. L. Mbula Housing Allocation Policy 2014/12/11 Effective date 2014/11/19 BCMC 551/14 Mr T. Mjanqeka The policy is due for review.
 The Directorate of Human Settlements has gone out on tender to solicit the services of a service provider to assist on the reviewal of the policy.
-The next stage of the procurement is the Bid Evaluation.
-Housing allocation policy could not be reviewed due to Budget for this policy being re-allocated to Covid 19 pandemic activities and therefore the ensuing stages could not be fulfilled.
-The Directorate will keep on requesting funding / budget for the said policy until the request is rewarded No date has been set for review.
+The next stage of the procurement is the Bid Evaluation. not be reviewed due to Budget No date has been set for review.